 - The duration of the corporation and the effective date

-FAQ: Filing the Kansas Articles of Incorporation
+Option 2: File the Articles of Incorporation by Mail

 Step 5: Get an EIN for Your Kansas Corporation

 An Employer Identification Number (EIN) is used by the federal government to identify a business entity.
 It is essentially a Social Security number for the company.
 An EIN is needed:

 - To open a bank account for the company